quasarframework/quasar-framework.org/source/guide/quasar-cli.md

 $ quasar build -m pwa -t mat
 ```

-You can also clean up the build assets:
+You can also clean up all the build assets:
 ``` bash
 $ quasar clean
 ```